CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 **Training** acoustic, pronunciation and language models

-Then, using these models to get a first-pass transcription on un-transcribed data.
+Then, using these models to get a **new transcription** on un-transcribed data.

 This is “machine learning” technology, not “artificial intelligence”.
 The system doesn’t ever “understand” or know your content in the sense of understanding the meaning.